Thursday, 25 December 2025

 The Floyd recorded mostly in Studio 3, the smaller of the studios at Abbey Road.
 To gain maximum ambience for Gilmour's iconic guitar figure, the engineers had his amps placed in the cavernous Studio 1, where Sir Edward Elgar had recorded many of his orchestral classics.

-Waters wanted the next album to have a thematic core – isolation, the loss of friends and family.
+Waters wanted the next album to have a thematic core, based around the concept of isolation, the loss of friends and family.
 Shine On You Crazy Diamond was a heart-felt plea to a talented former colleague, brain-damaged and sidelined owing to his over-indulgence in LSD.
-The music more than does that tribute justice and stands as one of the top 5 Floyd tracks ever recorded.
+The music more than does that tribute justice.
+It's a sad, mournful tune at times, but with a hopeful message, and stands as one of the top 5 Floyd tracks ever recorded.

-The song Wish You Were Here would also be in many people's top 5; for some it's right up there at numero uno.
+The song Wish You Were Here would also be in many people's top 5.
 Its universality is a stroke of genius.
-A simple guitar riff and words inspired by the loss of Waters' father in WW2 (and his grandfather in the Great War) and his friend Syd.
-But they can be appreciated by everyone.
+A simple guitar riff and words inspired by the loss of Waters' father in WW2 (not forgetting his grandfather who died in the Great War) and his friend Syd.
+But the lyric can be appreciated by everyone.

 So, so you think you can tell